Get set up for spraying

-Start the spray off the edge
+Start the polyurethane spray paint off the edge

 It’s hard to get even coverage if you start or stop spraying on the surface you’re coating.
 The spatters that happen when you first push the button can blemish your work, and products like polyurethane spray build up in one spot if you don’t move fast enough.
 An easy and foolproof way to avoid these problems is to start spraying before you reach the edge of the project, move across the project at an even pace, and stop spraying after you’ve gone past the far edge.
 This technique guarantees an even, spatter- free coat of finish across the entire surface.

-Don’t swing the can in an arc
+Don’t swing the polyurethane spray paint can in an arc

 It’s natural to swing the spray polyurethane can in an arc, but this results in uneven coverage.
 The finish will build up in the center and be light on the edges with a product like polyurethane spray.

-Overlap the spray
+Overlap the polyurethane spray paint